tronprotocol/tips/proposal/proposal-32.md

 ```
 validatemultisign(address accountAddress, uint256 permissionId, bytes32 content, bytes[] signatures)
 ```
+A single signature here means an sha256 hashed byte array which composed with TRON 21 bytes address, permissionId (in bytes) and the actual content need to be signed (in bytes).

 The following example is an application scenario using a multi signature account to transfer to other accounts: